EU Business School

-EU Business School is a private business school with campuses in Geneva and Montreux (Switzerland), Barcelona (Spain), and Munich (Germany).
+EU Business School (formerly European University) is a private business school with campuses in Geneva (Switzerland), Barcelona (Spain), and Munich (Germany).
 It is a member of OMNES Education Group since 2022.

 History

-EU Business School was established in 1973.
+EU Business School was established in 1973, as a private school in Antwerp, Belgium.
+Set up by Xavier Nieberding, it provided management education.
+However, as the school was not an accredited educational establishment, it was not able to provide degrees.
+A student revolt, and the associated negative press coverage, led to the closing of the school in 1998.

+Management

 Its current chairman is Carl Craen.
 Former president Dirk Craen became honorary president in January 2022, the year in which EU Business School joined OMNES Education Group.

 Academic programs

 EU Business School offers business education programs taught in English.
 Its program offer includes bachelor's, master's, MBA and doctorate degrees in Business Administration (BBA, MBA, and DBA).
 It also provides foundation programs and an Executive BBA.

 EU Business School also offers a selection of business bachelor's, master's and MBA programs as well as its foundation and Executive BBA programs through dedicated online programs and an Online Campus.

 Undergraduate and graduate programs are proposed in various business disciplines such as Communication & Public Relations, Leisure & Tourism Management, International Relations, Sports Management, Digital Business, Design & Innovation, Business Finance or Blockchain.

 Additional degree programs are possible in Spain, Switzerland, Germany, UK, Russia, Kazakhstan, Taiwan, China, US, Malaysia and Thailand.

 A Certificate program in Corporate Social Responsibility together with the International Labour Organization is proposed.

 Students can join joint programs with state accredited universities Pace University, New York, University of California, Riverside, Fisher College, Boston or Monterrey Institute of Technology and Higher Education (ITESM) awarding students two distinct bachelor's degree.